-Lou Boudreau signs a two-year $65,000 contact with the World Champion Indians to remain the team's player-manager.
-The future Hall of Famer will pilot the Tribe for nine years, six as a player, will compile a 728-649 (.529) record with the club.
+Lou Boudreau signs a two-year contact worth $65,000 with the World Champion Indians to remain the team's player-manager.
+The future Hall of Famer will pilot the Tribe for nine years, six as a player, and will compile a 728-649 (.529) record with the club.

 The White Sox trade pitchers Warren Brusstar and Steve Trout to the Cubs for Dick Tidrow and Randy Martz, shortstop Scott Fletcher, and first baseman Pat Tabler.
 Trout will prove to be the key player in the deal as the left-hander will post a 43-38 record during his five seasons on the north side of Chicago.

 The Devil Rays sign Gregg Blosser, the organization's first player with major league experience.
 The former Boston Red Sox outfielder, a Florida native, will never appear in a game for Tampa Bay.

 The Oakland A's sign former Yankee free-agent outfielder Tim Raines for $600,000.
 The 39 year-old future Hall of Famer batted .290 for the World Champs last season and has a .296 career batting average.

 After being aired on WOR, Channel 9 since the team's inception in 1962, Mets games this season will broadcast by WPIX, Channel 11.
 The Yankees games, which had been aired for nearly 50 years on the Amazins' new station, will now be seen on Channel 5, a Fox affiliate.